This story was originally published and last updated .

 Left: Play Music.
 Right: YouTube Music.

 While you can access some music videos via Google Play Music, YouTube and YouTube Music are way too intertwined for my taste.
-Your YouTube Music likes show up among YouTube video likes, your playlists are shared between the two platforms, and, most annoyingly, when you subscribe to artists on YouTube Music, you also subscribe to their YouTube channel.
-These things get even messier when you subscribe to channels focused on music: I don't want OK Go to show up in my music streaming service, but I do enjoy watching the group's videos.
+Your YouTube Music likes show up among YouTube video likes, your playlists are shared between the two platforms, and, most annoyingly, when you subscribe to artists on YouTube Music, you also subscribe to their YouTube channels.
+These things get even messier when you subscribe to channels focused on music: I don't want OK Go to show up in my music streaming service, but I enjoy watching the group's videos on YouTube.

 YouTube playlists that include music videos will also populate your YouTube Music library.
 A test list I've created on YouTube consisting of one music video and an Android Police video shows up in YT Music, too.
 When you try to play the latter through the music service, an unhelpful toast appears: "Song is unavailable."

 Left: YouTube Music playlist in YouTube.
 Middle: Liked songs and videos in one list.
 Right: YouTube Channel I subscribe to shown in YouTube Music.

 YouTube Music also introduces one of the more annoying YouTube features to music streaming: You're limited to a maximum of 5,000 titles per playlist.
 Liked songs are organized within a playlist, so you might not be able to see the earliest songs in it since they might be pushed off the end of the list.
 YouTube video likes also count against that limit, so you might reach it even faster than you'd think.

 Google Play Music's library management isn't necessarily perfect, but at least it's not integrated with a video streaming service.